ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 The goal is to be able to play the game without the interface, using only the browser's console.
 So the first code we will build is the `TenSecondsMathGame` class.

-*We will provide a possible solution but feel free to find a better one on your own and share it with the class :)*
+The HTML and CSS code are created and the JavaScript file is already linked in the HTML.

 **// Happy coding**

-**Success** The HTML and CSS code are created and the JavaScript file is already linked in the HTML.

 ## First iteration: Can I ask you a question?